JB-26/website-portfolio/src/blog/2021-07-16-data-analysis-titanic.md

 Let's calculate the percentage of surviving.

-First, let's sort this data in regards to passengers who had siblings and/or spouses:
+First, let's sort this data in regards to passengers who had siblings and/or spouses by creating a new column using a lambda expression:

 ```
 #create a new column in the data called relatives
 data['relatives'] = data.apply (lambda row: int((row['sibsp'] + row['parch']) > 0), axis=1)
 ```

+This takes the values in two columns and adds them together.
+If the value is greater than 1, the value under the column 'relatives' will be 1.

-And change the male or female data to 0 or 1
+And change the male or female data to 0 or 1:

 ```
 data.replace({'male': 1, 'female': 0}, inplace=True)
 ```

-And sort the data again by getting rid of any redundant columns.
+And sort the data again by getting rid of any redundant columns and specifying which columns we want to keep.

 ```
 data = data[['sex', 'pclass','age','relatives','fare','survived']].dropna()